 Description: Estimation of the cost-effectiveness of two antimicrobial stewardship programs using hospital data.
 A model similar to the one drawn out below was used, where arrows depict the potential movement of patients.
-The standard policy was compared with a bundled policy with prospective auditing, feedback, education, and microbiological data discussion with laboratory staff.
+The conventional strategy was compared with a bundled policy intervention with prospective auditing, feedback, education, and microbiological data discussion with laboratory staff.
 The model included costs of staff, defined daily doses/patient, length of stay, and laboratory and imaging resources used to diagnose infections.

 Setting: University hospital, 550 beds.

-Finding: The “bundled” policy was more cost-effective, with a cost per averted death in 30 days of US$ 19,290 (2013 USD).
+Finding: The “bundled” policy intervention was more cost-effective, with a cost per averted death in 30 days of US $19,290 (2013 USD).
 Although this study was based in one hospital, sensitivity analysis suggested that this result was robust.
 However, only a short time frame was used in this case study (30 days).
 Future evaluations should try and include the potential impact of the policy on resistance in the longer term.

 National models utilizing similar methods can be constructed with parameters measured in previous national, regional or local studies.
 These models can compare the population-level effect of treatments under different policy scenarios and estimate the difference in cost-effectiveness (incremental cost-effectiveness ratio, ICER).
 If some data are unavailable, the next best-estimate can be used.
 Uncertainty can be quantified through sensitivity analyses.